illinoistech-itm/srajulu/ITMO-544/WEEK-3/questions.md

 * Approach 1: contacting the server and deleting it from storage:

     150ms for data transfer both ways.

     Average size of email is 75 KB,  30 ms to read

+    Time for seek 30ms

+    Total time : 210 ms

+* Approach 2: Mark the message as deleted in index

+    150ms for data transfer both ways.

+    Index lookup : 60ms

+    Time for seek 30ms

+    Total time: 240ms

+*   Approach 3: Asynchronous design

+    150ms for data transfer both ways.

+    Index lookup : 10ms

+    Average size of email is 75 KB,  30 ms to read

-Time for seek (best case scenario 1 seek) 10ms
+    Time for seek 30ms

+    Total time: 210 ms